top of page

 The mission of the Elaine Clark Center is to enable children of all abilities to become confident and contributing citizens of the community through an innovative model of education, therapeutic play and experiential opportunities.

-For five decades, the Elaine Clark Center has supported children with special needs and their families by providing an innovative model of education and therapeutic play.
+For five decades, our organization has supported children with special needs and their families by providing an innovative model of education and therapeutic play that maximize the developmental growth of our students.
 During the mid-1960s, Sister Robert Therese of the Immaculate Heart of Mary Catholic Church in Atlanta began tutoring young children with developmental disabilities who were unable to attend traditional school.
-The center was incorporated in 1969 and has since built a reputation of providing superior support for children with special needs that have traditionally been underserved in the Metro Atlanta area.
-By working within our community, the center has realized many programming successes including transitioning programs when education laws changed in the 70s, as well as major state funding changes in the 90s.
-We were able to do this by being flexible and adapting programs to the needs of the community in order to provide relevant services to our consumers.
+The center was incorporated in 1969 and has since built a reputation of providing superior support for children with special needs that have traditionally been underserved in the Metro-Atlanta area.

-Because we are continually adapting to the needs of the community the center continued to grow and enhance programs as we entered a new century.
-In 2001, the Frank Clark Memorial Scholarship Fund was established in order to assure children had access to services regardless of their families’ financial means.
-Then in 2003, the center's leadership launched its community outreach initiative, aiming to integrate child development, social services and educational training to meet the needs of young children at risk for developmental delay.
-In 2007, a therapy program was added to the expanding program to meet the speech, occupational and physical therapeutic needs of children.
-During the summer of 2009, the center merged with Heart of Hope Academy, an accredited nonprofit organization that served children with developmental challenges between the ages of five and 22.
-The merger established the center as Atlanta’s foremost nonprofit agency providing comprehensive services for children and young adults with special needs ages six weeks to 22 years.
-In 2010, the center embarked on a $3.5 million capital campaign to double the size of the facility.
-In 2018, we completed the building, adding 9000 square feet to our facility.
+During the summer of 2009, the Center merged with Heart of Hope Academy, an accredited nonprofit organization that served children with developmental challenges between the ages of 5 and 22.
+The merger established the organization as Atlanta’s foremost non-profit agency providing comprehensive services for children and young adults with special needs between the ages of 6 weeks to 22 years old.
+In 2010, the Center embarked on a $3.5 million capital campaign to double the size of the facility.
+Fast forward to 2018, we completed the building renovations, adding 9000 square feet to our facility.

 bottom of page